 Stayed at the office until 4:30am then drove home.
 Went to bed immediately after getting home.
-I woke up at 10:45am, took shower then finished packing then headed out to get haircut at 12:30pm.
+I woke up at 10:45am, took a shower then finished packing then headed out to get haircut at 12:30pm.
 It's been overdue so I felt good when it was done.
 Next I drove to Izakaya Wa for lunch.
 The place was packed but managed to get a seat at sushi bar, lunch was good as usual, greeted with a couple of my friends and left.
 I stopped by at Bicycle World to see my friend, and bought a torpedo bottle for my bike.
-Come home at 2:00pm and rinsed off my hair and took a short nap, finished packing then left at 3:40pm.
+Come home at 2:00pm and rinsed off my hair then took a short nap, finished packing then left at 3:40pm.
 The road was packed at some parts so I had to drive slow, ended up taking more than one hour so I was at the parking at 4:50pm.
-The parking was also difficult, had to look for a place for 10 minutes and squeeze in my car right by a pickup truck clearly going out of the line.
+The parking was also difficult, had to look for a place for 10 minutes and squeeze in my car right by a pickup truck clearly out of the line.
 Arriving at the terminal but was a few minutes late for check in, so I had to get the flight changed to a later one.

 With a standby ticket in hand, I passed the security and walked to the gate C32 at 5:40pm.
 I guess this will be a waiting game until the boarding time.
 I bought my dinner, checked email and caught up on SNS.
-The boarding began at 7:10pm, being told that the flight was overbooked but because of delays in international flight, I was allowed in at 7:35pm with a aisle seat assigned.
+The boarding began at 7:10pm, being told that the flight was overbooked but because of delays in international flight, some did not make it so I was allowed in at 7:35pm with an aisle seat assigned.
 The plane was pushed back at 7:50pm, departed accordingly.
 The flight was smooth, I closed my eyes and just waited for the time to pass.
 The plane began slowing down around 8:30pm and began descending 15 minutes later.
 The plane made s several turns before landing at 9:05pm.
 The arrival was too early so we had to wait for the gate to open.
 Finally at the gate at 9:30pm, walked out from the plane and took a tram to the main terminal to pick up my bag.

 UA428 at IAH

 I was at the baggage claim by 9:50pm and waited for another 10 minutes to have my backpack come out.
 For every minute passes, I get tired and sleepy more.
 I just want to grab a rental car quick and go.
 Walked out from the building and get picked up by a bus to Enterprise rental car.
 It was about 5 minutes ride to the outside of the airport, lined up at the reception for another 10 minutes before giving a key of a VW Jetta.
 Left the place after setting up GPS to the car and began driving.
-I took a road down to the south to I-70 since I cannot use E-470 for a quicker ride, because it was a toll road.
+I took a road down to the south to I-70 since I cannot use E-470 for a quicker ride because it was a toll road.
 Drove on I-70 then I-270 which is also US-36.
 Kept going northwest in the dark night.
 The area beyond Bloomfield was under construction so I missed the exit for the first time, had to turn around and approached again.
 All the orange barrels in winding road just confuse me a lot.
 Stopped by at a gas station for a pack of bottled water, checked in at the hotel and going to bed by midnight after a quick unloading and packing of the gear.

 checked in packing